top of page

 Our Focus

-Ethnographies of War: Stories of the Displaced is an art exhibition that centres the voices of artists whose lives, or families’ lives, have been affected by war and displacement.
-Through diverse artistic mediums, the project creates space for lived experience, memory, and resilience to be shared on artists’ own terms.
+Ethnographies of War: Stories of the Displaced is a multidisciplinary art exhibition that centers the voices of artists whose lives or family histories have been shaped by war, forced migration, and displacement.
+Through painting, photography, textile art, sculpture, film, digital media, mixed media, etc. the exhibition creates space for lived experience, cultural history, and resilience to be shared on the artists’ own terms.

-Artists working in all mediums are welcome to apply.
-The project is grounded in a respectful, inclusive, and artists are encouraged to share only what they feel comfortable disclosing.
+Artists working across all mediums are welcome to apply.
+The exhibition is grounded in respect, cultural sensitivity, and ethical storytelling, and artists are encouraged to share only what they feel comfortable disclosing.

 About us